elastic/integrations/packages/azure_billing/docs/README.md

 1. Select an expiration for the secret or specify a custom lifetime.
 1. Select **Add**.

-Take note of the following value.
-We will use it in the Settings section later:

-`Client Secret`: use the content of the "Value" field.

-This secret value is never displayed again after you leave this page.
-Record the secret's value in a safe place.
-You will need it on the integration's settings page.
+Take note of the content in the **Value** column in the **Client secrets** table, which you will use later when specifying a **Client Secret** in the integration settings. **This secret value is never displayed again after you leave this page.** Record the secret's value in a safe place.

 #### Assign role